 The list below includes some of the planned functionality additions.

-- Functionality to create port connections between circuits for improved modularity between systems/subsystems
+- Functionality to create grey boxes for improved modularity between systems/subsystems and reduced processing speeds of interconnected circuits

 Other functionality that may be beneficial includes: